nlm-irp-jianglab/ProkFunFind/docs/source/index.rst

 #.
 Analyze the search results

   #.
-Assess completness of function in different organisms
+Assess completeness of function in different organisms

   #.
 Identify potential gene clusters